munterfi/bgpy/README.rst

 Define tasks
 ^^^^^^^^^^^^

-Run and intialize a bgpy server on the given host, which starts listening to the provided port.
+Run and intialize a bgpy server on a host, which starts listening to the provided port.
 After starting the server, a INIT message with the :code:`init_task`, :code:`exec_task()` and :code:`exit_task()` tasks are send to the server in order to complete the initialization.